This topic defines terminology related to the Megaport network and services.

 A partner who has signed a Global Reseller Agreement (GRA) with Megaport to become a reseller in the PartnerVantage program.

-A process by which two Internet networks connect and exchange traffic.
-This allows these 2 Internet networks to directly exchange traffic between each other’s customers, without having to pay a third party to carry that traffic across the Internet.
+A process by which two internet networks connect and exchange traffic.
+This allows these two internet networks to directly exchange traffic between each other’s customers, without having to pay a third party to carry that traffic across the internet.

 A Port is the high-speed ethernet interface that connects to the Megaport fabric.
 Bandwidth options between Ports range from 1 Mbps to 10 Gbps.
 100 Gbps is available in some locations.